 Additional Criteria Reduce Water Quality Degradation by Utilizing Excessive Soil Nutrients

-Establish cover crops as soon as practical prior to or after harvest of the production crop.
+Establish cover crops as soon as practical prior to or after harvest of the production crop. (i.e. before or after harvest)

 Select cover crop species for their ability to effectively utilize nutrients.